-Considering the special category of persons being dealt with under the Act, the clandestine methods adopted, and the organised nature of their activities, it is found necessary to clarify thai the grounds are separable so that the nonacceptability ot one or more grounds does not result in automatic release, and thus defeat the aim of Government to disrupt the operations of these anti-social elements.
+Considering the special category of persons being dealt with under the Act, the clandestine methods adopted, and the organised nature of their activities, it is found necessary to clarify that the grounds are separable so that the non-acceptability of one or more grounds does not result in automatic release, and thus defeat the aim of Government to disrupt the operations of these anti-social elements.

-Some persons hud obtained release on bail or otherwise from Courts contrary to the intentions of the Government regarding temporary release as contained in Section 12 of the Act.
+Some persons had obtained release on bail or otherwise from Courts contrary to the intentions of the Government regarding temporary release as contained in Section 12 of the Act.

 The President issued a Proclamation of Emergency on 3rd December, 1971.
-Another Proclamation of Emergency (due to internal Exchange and disturbances) was issued on 25-6-1975.
+Another Proclamation of Emergency (due to internal disturbances) was issued 25-6-1975.
 Some of the persons engaged in smuggling and foreign exchange racketeering have been posing a serious threat to the economy and to the security of the nation owing to their large resources and influence.
-In the present Emergency, the disclosure of grounds of detention to such person, and compliance with Advisory Boards would not be in the larger
+In the present Emergency, the disclosure of grounds of detention to such person, and compliance with the usual procedures of reference to the Advisory Boards would not be in the larger interests of the nation

-In order to deal with the above and in view Activities (Amendment) provisions of the Ordinance.
+In order to deal with the above and in view of the urgency of the matter, the President promulgated on 1-7-1975 the Conservation of Foreign Exchange and prevention of Smuggling Activities (Amendment) Ordinance, 1975.
+The Bill seeks to replace the provisions of the Ordinance.